leifadev/scout/README.md

 - Add thumbnail downloading  support
 - Add playlist support with video selection
 - Add segmented video download support

 # Help

 ### Reporting a Vulnerabilitys and Bugs

-If you encounter any tiny to fatal bugs or security vulnerbilites, you can do the following:
+If you encounter any tiny to fatal bugs or security vulnerabilities, you can do the following:

 1. Go to the [Issues page on this repo](https://github.com/leifadev/scout/issues).
 2. Fill out bug report template of what you have encountered
 3. Wait up to around 1 - 12 hours and you will likely to get a response.
 Realistically, I won't think you'll be waiting weeks on end obviously.

 You can also contribute the the wiki as it is public for writing!

 ## Other
 I also make youtube videos!
 Check them out if you want: